Stock market today: Big Tech carries Wall Street to another record and winning week

 Besides the overall hiring number, the jobs report included several signals showing much more strength than expected.
 Average hourly earnings for workers rose more in January than forecast.
 The unemployment rate unexpectedly did not get worse.
 And the government said hiring was actually much stronger in December than it had earlier reported.

 The question for the stock market will be whether the upside of such strength outweighs the downside.
-That is, will a stronger economy with plenty of people working make up for delayed or dashed hopes for quick and significant cuts to interest rates?
+That is, will a stronger economy create enough extra in corporate profits to make up for delayed or dashed hopes for quick and significant cuts to interest rates?

 “The big payroll gains and wage gains aren’t something to be feared,” said Brian Jacobsen, chief economist at Annex Wealth Management.
 “The Fed has stepped back from its insistence that the labor market needs to weaken before inflation sustainably falls.”